If your brand image needs to be consistent, why doesn’t your website?

 Browsing the web in the past week for inspiration, I came across sites that clearly had been updated with absolutely no thought to maintaining a consistent look throughout the pages.
-One business in particular was so glaringly bad at this, its website inspired me to write this post.
+One business was so glaringly bad at this, its website inspired me to write this post.

 It wasn’t the design of the site that was bad – it actually was quite attractive.
 The site was ruined by the fact that it had been handed over to the client and they had no idea about how to keep “the look” of the design flowing throughout the pages.
-On the front page itself, it was very clear to see where the professional designer had finished and the website owner/administrator had taken over.
+On the front page itself, it was very clear to see where the professional designer had finished, and the website owner/administrator had taken over.
 It made the company look unprofessional.

 The sad part is that this problem is so easy to avoid.
 Here’s five tips to keep your site consistent with your original “vision”:

 Use the same fonts throughout your site.
 Resist the urge to try out every new font that you discover on your website’s Content Management System.
 Novels and magazines don’t generally change fonts halfway through and neither should your website.
 This applies to both main text segments and the titling through the site.